 If I can only use one word to describe Milan, “extravagance” is the most appropriate word.
 From the exquisite Duomo to the opulent Galleria Vittorio Emanuele II, extravagance shapes life in this Italy’s metropolis.

 Flanked by the Alps and the Po Valley, Milan was founded by Celtic tribes in the 7th century BC.
 Since then, the area has been continuously inhabited thanks to its flat terrain and close proximity to the lakes.
 Until the 16th century, Milan was governed by Italian dynasties, including the Torrianis, Visconti, and finally, the Sforzas.

-In the beginning, the project was considered unfeasible because there was no way to transport vast quantities of marble to the city centre.
+In the beginning, the project was considered unfeasible because there was no way to transport vast quantities of marble to the city center.
 Canals had to be dug and new technologies were invented to perform a never-before-attempted task.
-Therefore, Milan Duomo presents not only the extravagance but also reflects the creativity and ambition of this city.
+Therefore, Milan Duomo presents not only extravagance but also reflects the creativity and ambition of this city.

-Galleria Vittorio Emanuele II
+2. Galleria Vittorio Emanuele II

 For any shopaholic, Milan’s Galleria Vittorio Emanuele II might be equal to St.Peter’s Dome in Rome.
 Together with the Duomo, it is the city’s icon and an essential part of any trip to Milan.
-Built in the early 19th century, the Galleria is one of the oldest shopping arcades in the world (beginning with the Saint-Hubert Gallery in Brussels, the Passazh in Saint Petersburg, and the Galleria Umberto I in Naples).
+Constructed in the early 19th century, the Galleria is one of the oldest shopping arcades in the world (beginning with the Saint-Hubert Gallery in Brussels, the Passazh in Saint Petersburg, and the Galleria Umberto I in Naples).
 However, it has surpassed its predecessors in terms of scale and opulence.

-Walking into the Galleria is stepping into the world of high-fashion.
+Walking into the Galleria is stepping into the world of high fashion.
 From Milan’s iconic brand Prada to Versace’s latest gem, you will undoubtedly be struck by their extravagant boutiques.
 The Galleria is also home to several historic stores, cáfe, and restaurants, such as the bookstore Bocca, the Biffi Càffee, and the Savini restaurants.

 Though not as extravagant as the aforementioned attractions, the Sforzesco Castle is still a sight to behold.
 Originally built as a fortification in the 14th century, the castle features massive gates, high walls, and three impressive watchtowers.
-The main gate leads to an expansive courtyard which is embraced by beautiful loggias.
+The main gate leads to an expansive courtyard that is embraced by beautiful loggias.

 Throughout its history, the castle underwent several renovations.
 The first one dates back to the 15th century when the Duke of Milan, Francesco Sforza, transformed it into a magnificent residence.
 Hence, the name Sforzesco.
 Years later, under the domination of the Spanish, the castle switched back to its former role as a fortress.
 The Spanish even enlarged it, turning the structure into one of Europe’s largest citadels at the time.
-These days, the castle becomes an art museum and a landmark of Milan.
+These days, the castle becomes an art museum and a landmark in Milan.